CLAGS: The Center for LGBTQ Studies: Munoz Award

 In 2015, CLAGS presented its inaugural Munoz Award to Janet Mock.
 In this conversation, Mock discussed her new book Redefining Realness: My Path to Womanhood, Identity, Love & So Much More, the increase of murders of transgender women of color, and intersectional identities.

 In 2016, the award was given to Jose Antonio Vargas.
 The event took place just nine days after the Orlando nightclub shooting at the Pulse nightclub.
 In addition to the tragedy, Nadal and Vargas discussed issues related to immigration, race, and social justice.

 The 2017 Munoz Award winners were Wilson Cruz, Frenchie Davis, and Nathan Lee Graham.

 In following years, the award was given to Patrisse-Khan Cullors (2018).
-Cheryl Dunye (2019), Carmelita Tropicana (2021), Miss Major (2023), Alok Vaid-Menon (2024), and Angela Davis (2025).
+Cheryl Dunye (2019), Carmelita Tropicana (2021), Miss Major (2023), Alok Vaid-Menon (2024), Angela Davis (2025), and Qween Jean (2026).

 Conferences

 CLAGS hosts at least one conference a year, focusing on a range of topics like "Lesbians in the 1970s" to "Gay American History".
 In 2015, CLAGS hosted the first Queers and Comics conference.
-The keynote speaker were Alison Bechdel and Howard Cruse.
+The keynote speakers were Alison Bechdel and Howard Cruse.